mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 </table>

 ### Discussion

 As expected, there was very low usage.
 XDM packages that were processed included packages from standard regular testing.
+Describe results compared to previous quarters.

 ## Measure 18: Data Export

 ### Description

 This measure will verify that a user can use WebChart EHR's Data Export Tool to pull down groups of patient data from a Webchart EHR system.

 ### Associated Certification Criteria

 <table>